 Customer reviews are invaluable to your business.
-With 97% of consumers checking reviews before making a purchase, customer feedback is more thana ‘’nice to have’’, it’s a must.
+With 97% of consumers checking reviews before making a purchase, customer feedback is more than a "nice to have", it’s a must.

 Thankfully, consumers are ready and willing to share their opinions.
 With plenty of opportunities for consumers to give feedback on every transaction they make - both on and offline, customer insight is out there for the taking.

 So, how do you choose which review tool or site is the best option for your business?
+In this blog, we're revealing the top nine customer review websites and product review websites, and uncovering how customer feedback can benefit your business.

-To find the customer feedback platform that’s right for you, you need to know what you’re looking for in a review.
-Here’s what can make your reviews as helpful as possible:
+To find the review platform that is right for you, you need to know what you are looking for.
+Here is what makes reviews as helpful as possible.

 Customer feedback is one of the most powerful insights into your business.
 Review platforms can have a positive impact on everything from your position in the search results to your brand reputation.

 77% of customers view a brand more favourably if they’re asking for customer feedback and acting on it.
-Taking comments on board - and making all-important changes- can strengthen existing customer relationships and do wonders for your brand reputation.
+Taking comments on board - and making all-important changes - can strengthen existing customer relationships and do wonders for your brand reputation.

 You can gain a lot from your reviews.
 Neutral and negative feedback gives you a chance to learn and develop, as well as the opportunity to resolve issues with unhappy customers.